White House transcript released: Memo shows Trump prodded Ukraine to probe Biden

 "I think it was a perfectly appropriate phone call, it was a congratulatory phone call," said Rep. Liz Cheney, the No. 3 House Republican.
 "The Democrats continually make these huge claims and allegations about President Trump, and then you find out there's no there there."

+The memo released by the White House was not a verbatim transcript, but was instead based on the records of officials who listened to the call.
+The conversation took place on July 25, one day after special counsel Robert Mueller testified on Capitol Hill about his investigation into Russia's 2016 election interference.

-In the rough transcript of the 30-minute phone call with Zelenskiy, Trump encourages the Ukrainian leader to talk with Giuliani and Barr.
-Immediately after saying they would be in touch, Trump references Ukraine's economy, saying: "Your economy is going to get better and better I predict.
+In the 30-minute phone call with Zelenskiy, Trump encourages the Ukrainian leader to talk with Giuliani and Barr about Biden and his son Hunter, who served on the board of a Ukrainian gas company.
+Trump, immediately after saying he and Zelenskiy would be in touch, references Ukraine's economy, saying: "Your economy is going to get better and better I predict.
 You have a lot of assets.
 It's a great country."

+At another point in the conversation, Trump asks Zelenskiy for a favor: his help looking into a cybersecurity firm that investigated the 2016 hack of the Democratic National Committee and determined it was carried out by Russia.
+Trump has falsely suggested Crowdstrike was owned by a Ukrainian.

-In the days before the call, Trump ordered advisers to freeze $400 million in military aid for Ukraine - prompting speculation that he was holding out the money as leverage for information on the Bidens.
-Trump has denied that charge and the aid package does not come up in the conversation with Zelenskiy.
+In the days before the call with Zelenskiy, Trump had ordered the freezing of $400 million in military aid for Ukraine - prompting speculation that he was holding out the money as leverage for information on the Bidens.
+Trump has denied that charge and the aid package does not come up in the conversation.

 Trump has sought to implicate Biden and his son in the kind of corruption that has long plagued Ukraine.
 Hunter Biden served on the board of a Ukrainian gas company at the same time his father was leading the Obama administration's diplomatic dealings with Kyiv.
 Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either the former vice president or his son.